-The tech industry is a critical element of Canada’s infrastructure and it’s growing year on year.
+The tech industry is a critical element of Canada’s infrastructure and is growing year on year.
 Encompassing a wide range of sectors, the IT industry is as varied as it is lucrative.
-From software and services to computer forensics, there are numerous specialities and sub-sectors to explore.
+From software and services to computer forensics, there are numerous specialties and sub-sectors to explore.

 With such a variation in career options, it’s not surprising that so many people choose to work in the industry.
-While there is an increasing number of job opportunities in the sector, you may face stiff competition when it comes to landing the most coveted roles.
+While there is an increasing number of job opportunities in the sector, you may face stiff competition when it comes to how to start an IT career.
 However, you can enhance your success by taking a proactive approach to your career.
 If you want to know how to succeed in the IT industry, take a look at these top tips now:

 1. Get the Right Qualifications

 Many people begin their careers by obtaining an undergraduate degree in a related discipline, such as Information Technology or Computer Engineering.
 While a bachelor’s degree will give you the foundation you need to secure entry to a graduate training scheme or to undertake entry-level roles, you may want to complete further study if you aspire to a managerial role.

 By completing a Master of Computer Science programme, for example, you can develop advanced skills, as well as gain theoretical and ethical knowledge that will help to shape your future career.
 To find out more about the benefits of obtaining a Master of Computer Science qualification, check out this blog post.

 Remember – you don’t have to enroll on a postgrad course straight after completing a bachelor’s degree.
 You may choose to return to formal study after a period of working in the industry, for example.
 If so, completing your qualification online gives you the flexibility you need to keep working as you complete your studies.

 No matter what job you choose to do, gaining experience is an essential element of building a successful career.
 When it comes to the IT industry, you’ll want to have a broad overview of what various roles entail, as well as a more in-depth insight into what your preferred specialties involve.